YLIANG021/YL-VertexColForge/README.md

 - 🎯 Pick a channel value on the mesh, drag to adjust tolerance, and select matching areas
 - 🌈 Draw Color Ramp gradients, UV gradients, and Light Masks into the active channel
 - 📦 Blend, swap, mirror, invert, normalize, and pack data across RGBA channels
-- 🎛️ Adjust channels with Levels, HSV, and Blur with live preview
+- 🎛️ Adjust channels with Levels, HSV, and Blur with live preview *(New in v1.2.0)*
-- 🎨 Store, load, and remove reusable channel color presets
+- 🎨 Store, load, and remove reusable channel color presets *(New in v1.2.0)*
 - 🎲 Randomize channels by connected mesh, UV island, material, sharp edge, or angle island
 - 🔁 Convert and transfer Color Attribute data between images, vertex groups, and mesh objects
 - 🧩 Work with both Face Corner and Vertex color attribute domains